 Build Smart Home Camera Skills

 A smart home skill that works with cloud-enabled cameras enables a customer to say, "Alexa, show me the front door camera" and the customer is then shown a video feed from that camera in their Alexa-enabled device that supports video streaming.
-In addition, you can optionally support camera history so that a customer can ask to view a past recording.
+In addition, you can optionally support media metadata so that a customer can ask to view a past recording.

 To create a smart home skill, you provide configuration information in the Alexa Skills Kit developer console and code, which is hosted as an AWS Lambda function (an Amazon Web Services offering).
 The skill responds to directives from Alexa, communicates with connected devices, such as cameras, and sends events to Alexa.

 - Technical, performance, and security requirements

 If you haven't created a smart home skill in the past, you should review additional documentation as a prerequisite to this document.
 You should be familiar with how to create a smart home skill and write the Lambda function code.
 For more details, see Steps to Build a Smart Home Skill.

 You can build an Alexa skill for cloud-enabled cameras that stream video and audio using Web Real-Time Communication (WebRTC) or the Real Time Streaming Protocol (RTSP).
 We recommend that you use WebRTC whenever possible.
 For more details, see the following API documentation:

 To add language support for an existing smart home skill or create a smart home skill that supports multiple languages, there are a few steps you need to take.
 For more information, see Develop Smart Home Skills for Multiple Languages.

 Your skill for cloud-enabled cameras provides a URI for streaming media.
 The customer's Alexa-enabled device will stream the content found at that URI.

 Camera skills can display camera feeds on the following device types in the following locales.